ikjordan/picozx81/README.md

 + [PICOZX with LCD](https://hackaday.io/project/186039-pico-zx-spectrum-128k) All in one board with VGA and LCD output, built in keyboard and 9-pin joystick port
 + [PICOZX for ZX-Spectrum case](https://www.pcbway.com/project/shareproject/PICOZX_motherboard_for_ZX_Spectrum_original_case_5bbde8be.html) All in one board with VGA output, designed to be put in a ZX-Spectrum case with keyboard and 9-pin joystick port

-Both the RP2040 and RP2350A is supported
+Both the RP2040 and RP2350A and B is supported

 ### Examples